-Moving, handling, or feeding animals can create air quality problems with dust.
+Moving, handling or feeding animals can create air quality problems with dust.
 Inadequate or improper ventilation or confinement compounds this problem.
 The seasons pose more problems.
 Tightly closed buildings in cold weather do not provide enough circulation and many contain poorly vented or improperly functioning heaters.
-In warm weather, fans and open doors create wind that kicks up dust.
+In warm weather, fans and open doors create a wind that kicks up dust.
 Regular cleaning with a power washer and installing floors that are as self-cleaning as possible can reduce dust levels.
 Feed falls a shorter distance with extended spouts on automatic feed delivery systems and produces less dust.
 Covers on feed spouts, pelleted feed, or the addition of fat to feed will help reduce dust levels.
 Keep ventilation systems in top working order.

 On-farm storage of animal manure is becoming more common in Maine every year.
-Some systems for storing the manure are more dangerous than others.
+Some systems for storing manure are more dangerous than others.
 Below-ground storage facilities, or pits, are more hazardous than above-ground structures.
 Systems that are covered by lids, caps or slotted floors are more hazardous than uncovered systems.
 Thus, the most dangerous storage facilities are pits located within buildings or directly beneath livestock.
 Pump-out pits or caps can also be very hazardous.
-Failed storage structures may also cause significant losses of fish and other aquatic species if near streams of lakes.
+Failed storage structures may also cause significant losses of fish and other aquatic species if near streams or lakes.

-Toxic gases such as hydrogen sulfide (H2S), carbon dioxide, ammonia and methane are present in every manure storage area.
+Toxic gases such as hydrogen sulfide (H2S), carbon dioxide, ammonia, and methane are present in every manure storage area.
 Covered or enclosed tank facilities present the greatest danger, especially when manure is being agitated or pumped out of a structure.
 Little gas is produced or accumulates when the manure is still and natural air movement or ventilation from fans prevents gas buildup.
-If manure pits are underneath the barn, there is great risk.
+If manure pits are underneath the barn, there is a great risk.
 Hydrogen sulfide produced during agitation can kill people and animals within minutes at high concentrations.
 Never enter a manure pit during or just after agitation because there is always the possibility of deadly concentration of this gas.
 Plumbing and pumping equipment should be installed so that it can be easily removed for repairs.

 Before agitation, take steps to ensure the welfare of the animals and people working in the area.
 Remove all people and animals if possible.
 If animals cannot be removed, maximize ventilation and agitate slurry very slowly at first.
 Monitor the condition of the animals.
 If the animals act restless or agitated or abnormal, stop the agitation immediately and ventilate the area.

 Take safety precautions when entering manure pits.
 It is easy to be overcome by the gases coming from the pit.
 Never enter a manure pit or spreader tank alone.
 Wear an air-supplying respirator that you have been trained to use and maintain.
-Also wear a safety harness and lifeline connected to a stationary object outside the pit with at least two people ready to pull you out.
+Also, wear a safety harness and lifeline connected to a stationary object outside the pit with at least two people ready to pull you out.

 When someone collapses in a pit, gases are so concentrated that it is suicidal for anyone else to enter without a self-contained breathing apparatus.
 The only reasonable immediate action is to ventilate the storage area and notify rescue personnel who can bring the proper equipment.
 Barn fans and silo blowers may be activated to provide ventilation, but do not lower fans into the pit because this could cause methane explosion.